May 2024

 Jenn Oliva

-Congratulations to Don, Jenn and the other Teaching Awardees!
+Congratulations to Don, Jenn, and the other Teaching Awardees!

 Trustee's Teaching Awardees (l to r) Knebel, Fuentes-Rohwer, Oliva, and Freitag with Dean Ochoa.